 WIRELESS COMMUNICATIONS INITIATIVE

-Joint Venture’s Wireless Communication Initiative is a collaboration between the wireless industry, local governments, businesses and residents working to improve the wireless infrastructure in Silicon Valley and eliminate dead spots.
+Joint Venture’s Wireless Communication Initiative is a collaboration between the wireless industry, local governments, businesses and residents working to improve the wireless and broadband infrastructure in Silicon Valley to have faster networks and eliminate dead spots.
 The consortium builds on existing relationships with local governments to lead a coordinated public-private sector effort and mounts a highly strategic campaign to transform Silicon Valley’s wireless data and communications infrastructure.

 Faster, cheaper, and more wireless and broadband connectivity in Silicon Valley.